 Hitting rock bottom is so humbling, and an experience I hope you only have to do once, maximum.
 It has made me realize how simple most things in life are, and to not sweat the small stuff.

 I went from being a super active grade 10 student to being in a wheelchair in a number of weeks.
 That was crazy.
-What began as a short trip to the US.
-To see an LLMD ended with us travelling to 3 states, and staying 9 months while I was undergoing treatment.
+What began as a short trip to the US to see an LLMD ended with us traveling to 3 states, and staying 9 months while I was undergoing treatment.
 Doing IV therapy for several years was a sort of extended low point in my journey, because I felt pretty crappy.
 I guess a recent rock bottom was somewhere between getting pancreatitis and withdrawing from pain medication.
-I clawed my way out through sheer force of will, practice, mediation, hope, supplements, and love.
+I clawed my way out through sheer force of will, practice, meditation, hope, supplements, and love.
 Looking up from the bottom, it never seems possible, so I usually tell myself that in the future, I will look back at this moment with pride because I survived.

 What is the one thing you have found most helpful in treatment?

 Staying positive.
 Keeping my face to the sunshine, and being strong enough to reach out for help.
 I try to bring to mind the things I am grateful for in my life.
 Even if it's something simple, like the way today, in between stormy clouds, rain, and gusty winds, there was a bit of brilliant blue sky and sunshine.
 I try to hold on to those moments of simple joy, and store them for when I need them most.